Hyperfoil/Hyperfoil/README.md

 ```

 You can use eiter well-known steps (those are defined as methods
-on `i.s.core.builders.StepCatalog` class) or provide custom *service-loaded* steps.
+on `i.h.core.builders.StepCatalog` class) or provide custom *service-loaded* steps.
-These are provided by any implementation of `i.s.api.config.Step.BuilderFactory` that
+These are provided by any implementation of `i.h.api.config.StepBuilder.Factory` that
 is registered using the `java.util.ServiceLoader` mechanism.
 Each name provided by the factory
 should be unique.

 An exhaustive list of steps will be provided in the **TODO** reference.
+In the meantime use the JSON schema to see available ones.

 ### Anchors and aliases